sharetribe/flex-docs/src/docs/howto-search/change-search-filters-in-ftw/index.md

 the default search component used on search page.
 The current filters that can deal with extended data are **SelectSingleFilter** for enum types, and **SelectMultipleFilter** for multi-enum types.
-However, you can also pass `searchPageConfig.filterType` explicitly to use **SelectMultipleFilter** with enum attributes.
+However, you can also pass `filterConfig.filterType` explicitly to use **SelectMultipleFilter** with enum attributes.

 Finally, `group` can be 'primary' or 'secondary'.
 On the desktop layout,